Soda-xyz/slowfall/README_ENV.md

   - Purpose: Comma-separated list used by the backend for CORS (maps to `app.cors.allowed-origins`).
   - Example: `https://slowfall-frontend.azurewebsites.net`

-- APP_SECURITY_AZURE_KEYVAULT_VAULT_URL
+- AZ_KEYVAULT_VAULT_URL
   - Purpose: Full Key Vault URI used by the apps.
-The workflow now *requires* this secret to be set in GitHub and will fail early if it is missing.
-Do not rely on defaults in CI.
+The workflow requires this secret to be set in GitHub and will fail early if it is missing.
+Use this exact name when creating/updating secrets.
   - Example: `https://slowfall-keyvault-next.vault.azure.net/`

 - APP_SECURITY_AZURE_KEYVAULT_FAIL_FAST